Netherlands: Burgundian, Habsburg and Spanish Habsburg Netherlands (1384–1581)

-The Duke of Alba ruthlessly attempted to suppress the Protestant movement in the Netherlands.
-Netherlanders were "burned, strangled, beheaded, or buried alive" by his "Blood Council" and his Spanish soldiers.
-Severed heads and decapitated corpses were displayed along streets and roads to terrorise the population into submission.
-Alba boasted of having executed 18,600, but this figure does not include those who perished by war and famine.
+The Duke of Alba attempted to suppress the Protestant movement in the Netherlands.
+Netherlanders were "burned, strangled, beheaded, or buried alive" by his "Blood Council" and Spanish soldiers.
+Bodies were displayed along roads to terrorise the population into submission.
+Alba boasted of having executed 18,600; this figure does not include those who perished by war and famine.

 The first great siege was Alba's effort to capture Haarlem and thereby cut Holland in half.
 It dragged on from December 1572 to the next summer, when Haarlemers finally surrendered on 13 July upon the promise that the city would be spared from being sacked.
-It was a stipulation Don Fadrique was unable to honour, when his soldiers mutinied, angered over pay owed and the miserable conditions they endured during the long, cold months of the campaign.
+It was a stipulation Don Fadrique was unable to honour, when his soldiers mutinied, angered over pay owed and the miserable conditions of the campaign.
 On 4 November 1576, Spanish tercios seized Antwerp and subjected it to the worst pillage in the Netherlands' history.
-The citizens resisted but were overcome; seven thousand of them were killed; a thousand buildings were torched; men, women, and children were slaughtered by soldiers, who invoked the name of Spain's patron saint, ¡Santiago! ¡España! ¡A sangre, a carne, a fuego, a sacco!
-(Saint James!
-Spain!
-To blood, to the flesh, to fire, to sack!)
+The citizens resisted but were overcome; seven thousand were killed and a thousand buildings were torched.